nhsd-exeter/dos-integration/README.md

 #### Where are the performance tests run?

 Performance tests are run locally against development environments.
-They are also run in the performance AWS CodeBuild stages adhoc against the performance environment.
+They are also run in the performance AWS CodeBuild stages ad hoc against the performance environment.

 ### Test data and mock services